-To ensure that the Board is able to fulfil its responsibilities, the Management provides an annual financial plan, monthly management accounts and reports, including other relevant information or documents regularly to the Board.
-The Directors have direct and independent access to the Management and Company Secretary.

-The Management is invited to attend Board meetings to provide updates on the Group's operations and business, to furnish additional information on various corporate matters and/or to discuss issues which the Directors may raise.
-The Management also provides additional information needed by the Directors to enable them to make informed decisions in a timely manner.
+In addition, to ensure that the Board is able to fulfil its responsibilities and to make informed decisions in a timely manner, the Management provides an annual financial plan, monthly management accounts and reports, including other relevant information or documents regularly to the Board.
+The Management is also invited to attend Board meetings to provide updates on the Group's operations and business, to furnish additional information on various corporate matters and/or to discuss issues which the Directors may raise.